kirillzyusko/react-native-keyboard-controller/docs/versioned_docs/version-1.4.0/guides/compatibility.md

 For `Paper` (old) architecture there is no any restrictions.
 If you found an incompatibility - don't hesitate to open an [issue](https://github.com/kirillzyusko/react-native-keyboard-controller/issues/new?assignees=kirillzyusko&labels=bug&template=bug_report.md&title=).
 It will help the project 🙏

 :::

+## `react-native-reanimated`

+This library is heavily relies on `react-native-reanimated` primitives to bring advanced concepts for keyboard handling.

+The minimal supported version of `react-native-reanimated` is `2.3.0`.

 ## Third-party libraries compatibility